How The HOA #2 Homeowners' Association Operates

 SaddleBrooke Homeowners’ Association #2 (HOA #2) is governed by a Board of Directors (BOD).
 Its operations are managed by a General Manager who reports directly to the BOD.
 The individual department heads report to the General Manager.

 The HOA #2 has five directors.
-Three are appointed by Robson Communities, Inc. (RCI); one is a resident and two are volunteers elected by the HOA #2 homeowners.
+Robson Communities, Inc. (RCI) appoints three members of which two are residents, one of which is appointed as President of the board.
+The remaining two board members are resident volunteers elected by the HOA #2 homeowners.
 The two elected homeowners serve staggered two-year terms, starting as Vice-President of the BOD, moving to the Senior Vice President's position for the second year of office.
-The resident appointed by the Developer currently serves as the President.

 The BOD has ultimate responsibility for the ongoing financial health of the Association.
 They do short-term and long-range planning striving to contain costs and set aside funds for future repairs and maintenance to roads and facilities.
 The primary objective of the HOA #2 BOD is to ensure our SaddleBrooke lifestyle continues to flourish.

 The BOD is responsible for the operation of three major facilities: MountainView, DesertView and The Preserve plus three restaurants, a theater, four swimming pools, tennis and other recreational facilities.
 The Golf Courses are under the control of Robson Communities, Inc. (RCI).
 The Association has a professional operations staff that is responsible for keeping the numerous activities of the HOA #2 running on a daily (and nightly) basis.
 They plan and operate events, such as the Artists' Series, maintain the fitness centers, swimming pools and common areas.
 They also schedule and maintain the facilities for the 100+ clubs and hobby groups in HOA #2.
 Other staff members operate our HOA #2 Patrol.